Drug Court in South Australia

 - Plead guilty to the most serious offence and also the majority of offences they are charged with.

-- Phase 1 – Intensive judicial supervision with fortnightly court appearances and home detention bail.
-Drug testing 3 times a week.
-Treatment consisting of individual counselling and group programs designed to address the relationship between offending and drug use.
+In the first phase, a person is subject to intensive judicial supervision with fortnightly court appearances and home detention bail.
+Drug testing three times a week.
+Treatment consists of individual counselling and group programs designed to address the relationship between offending and drug use.

-- Phase 2 – Monthly court appearances and drug testing twice a week.
-Bail conditions are reduced to night curfew.
-Treatment continues.
+In the second phase, a person has monthly court appearances and drug testing twice a week.
+Bail conditions are reduced to a night curfew and treatment continues.

 - Withdrawal management including in-patient detox if necessary.